HOW TO USE

-2. Torch the resin with an appropriate torch device.
+2. Torch the resin with an appropriate torch.

 Can I use a hairdryer or heat gun to pop bubbles in poured resin?
-A hairdryer or heatgun will produce sufficient heat to pop bubbles in resin.
+A hairdryer or heat gun will not produce sufficient heat to pop bubbles in resin.
 We recommend using an automatic lighting torch attachment with a propane canister.
 Even a small artist torch will not provide enough heat to pop bubbles.
 (See official FAQ page for picture/product reference and additional FAQs!)

 My resin got really hot and clumpy.
-Resin cures by heat- when you mix up resin you should pour it immediately onto your work.
-If you leave a mass of mixed resin in a container, it will build up heat rapidly and also dramatically reduces working time.
+Resin cures by heat- when you mix up resin you should apply it immediately onto your work.
+If you leave a mass of mixed resin in a container, it will build up heat rapidly which dramatically reduces working time.
 (See FAQs page for full answer.)